At Putney, we want our students to explore the outdoors.

 After students arrive on campus and move into their rooms, we immediately pack up and head out in small groups for a four-day, three-night camping expedition.
 Some are point-to-point backpacking trips and others are base camp trips with a variety of options such as kayaking, bicycling, day hiking, rock climbing, canoeing, and more.

 We believe that there is incredible value in every wilderness experience.
 For us, wilderness is a place where nature is dominant—and situations and their consequences are real.
 Living in these conditions, away from the distractions of modern civilization, fosters self-reliance, judgment, respect, and a sense of responsibility for our actions.
 It can also be a profoundly moving experience that leads to inspiration, joy, and commitment to an environmental ethic.

-We expect our trip leaders to be educators, not guides.
-We aim to inspire our students to explore and develop their understanding of leadership, teamwork, natural history, and technical skills.
-With both students and staff, we encourage the evolution of judgment, personal responsibility, and awareness of group needs (key leadership traits) through practical experience and timely feedback.
+We hope to inspire our students to explore their understanding of leadership, teamwork, and technical skills.
+With both students and staff, we encourage the evolution of judgment, personal responsibility, and awareness of group needs (key leadership traits) through practical experience.